 How would you lessen back pain and avoid therapy?

 Try Yoga and/or Pilates

 Have you considered trying yoga or Pilates?
-Both of these low-impact classes would help you out with any back pain, just by meditation, breathing, and working your core muscles.
+Both of these low-impact classes will help you out with any back pain, just by meditation, breathing, and working your core muscles.
 For yoga, start with the basic beginning classes and get into the habit of doing yoga at home for practice, and later at the gym.
-If you continue to do this and excel in later year, you can progress to the next level with harder and flexible exercises.
-Most yogis I know in my yoga classes prefer this than Pilates.
+If you continue to do this and excel in later this year, you'll progress to the next level with harder and flexible exercises.
+Most yogis I know in my yoga classes preferred this than Pilates.
 So give it a try.
-If you want to try simpler classes, give Silver Yoga a try.
+If you want to try simpler classes, give Silver Yoga a shot.

 As for Pilates, there's more breathing involved than in Yoga.
-Instead of meditation, you're working your core muscles by doing exercises on the mat and using an apparatus, like the exercise ball, magic circle and resistance band.
-And since most exercises you're kneeling or on your back, give this a try to see if it's a fit for you.
-Start with the basic classes and work your way up to the advanced classes.
+Instead of meditation, you've worked your core muscles by doing exercises on the mat and using an apparatus, like the exercise ball, magic circle, and resistance band.
+And, since most exercises you're kneeling or on your back, give this a try to see if it's a fit for you.
+Start with the basic classes and work your way to the advanced classes.
 Other classes to try are two fusion classes: Stretch-lates and Yoga-lates.
-(I'll be trying one of these two classes this spring.)

-If you like it, doing pi-yo can double your health benefits in the long run to help your back pain.
-Some of the exercises are in the same for both classes, too.
-And in the winter, if you're snowbound, and don't want to go in the snow, you can do them at home, if you have to miss any classes.
+If you like it, doing Pi-yo can double your health benefits in the long run to help your back pain.
+Some of the exercises are the same for both classes too.
+And in the winter, if you're snowbound, and don't want to go in the snow, you can do them at home, if you don't want to miss any classes.

 Hydrotherapy and Home Remedies